Way Of Way 472

 The “ground” represents the now.
 When we are on the ground, we are in the now.
 Through the consciousness of the self, we experience the now as a duality: the self and all that is not the self.

-This realization can happen through meditation.
+This realization can occur through meditation.
 The now is breathing.
 We observe the now when we are in the space between exhale and inhale.
 In this space, we realize we are the consciousness that creates the now and in so doing we become the now.

 Koan 7